-&lt;sup>28 [In this discussion of common and proper law Althusius usually employs jus interchangeably with lex.
-Consequently, both Latin words will be translated as means to be employed or avoided for maintaining obedience to law.
+By the knowledge imprinted within us by God, which is called conscience, man knows and understands law (jus)28 and the means to be employed or avoided for maintaining obedience to law.
 By this innate inclination, or secret impulse of nature, man is urged to perform what he understands to be just, and to avoid what he knows to be wicked.
 "When gentiles who do not have the law do by nature what the law requires, they are a law unto themselves, even though not having the law, because they show forth service to a law written on their hearts.
 Their conscience bears witness to it, and their thoughts alternately accuse and even excuse them."
-Other witnesses of scripture also make clear that conscience duly excuses a man when he acts uprightly, and disturbs and accuses him when he deserves condemnation for acting wickedly. . . .
-In this common law (jus commune) is set forth for all men nothing other than the general theory and practice of love, both for God and for one's neighbor.
+29 Other witnesses of scripture also make clear that conscience duly excuses a man when he acts uprightly, and disturbs and accuses him when he deserves condemnation for acting wickedly. ...
+30 In this common law (jus commune) is set forth for all men nothing other than the general theory and practice of love, both for God and for one's neighbor.31

 There are different degrees of this knowledge and inclination.

 For law is not inscribed equally on the hearts of all.
 The knowledge of it is communicated more abundantly to some and more sparingly to others, according to the will and judgment of God.
 Whence it is that the knowledge of this law may be greater in some than in others.
 Nor does God urge and excite all persons to obedience of this law in the same manner and to an equal degree.
-Some men exert themselves more strongly, others less so, in their desire for it.
+Some men exert themselves more strongly, others less so, in their desire for it.32 are in the first table of the Decalogue, where they instruct and inform man about God and the public and private worship of him. ...

 Christ set forth two headings of this common law.
-The first heading pertains to the performance of our duty immediately to God, and the second to what is owed to our neighbor.
-In the former are the mandates and precepts that guide the pious and religious life of acknowledging and worshipping God.
-These are in the first table of the Decalogue, where they instruct and inform man about God and the public and private worship of him. . . .
-In the latter table are those
+33 The first heading pertains to the performance of our duty immediately to God, and the second to what is owed to our neighbor.